-What is the impact and where Which stakeholders are Management Approach does it occur?
-What is the organization's involvement in the impact? affected?
-The Company has no material impact under this category as of this reporting period. • Which stakeholders are affected?
-Management Approach The Company has no material risk(s) identified under this category as of this reporting period " Which stakeholders are affected?
+F1111 Which stakeholders are affected?
+Management Approach The Company has no material impact under this category as of this reporting period. • Which stakeholders are affected?
+Management Approach The Company has no material risk(s) identified under this category as of this reporting period Which stakeholders are affected?
 Management Approach The Company has no material opportunity(ies) identified under this category as of this reporting period